breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 ### Making a new board

-To get a better sense of how debugger and code editor interact, let's play with the board a little bit to get a feel for it.
+To get a better sense of how debugger and code editor interact, let's play with the board a little bit.

 First, we'll make a copy of a blank board to create a clean slate.
 Make a copy of the file named `src/boards/blank.ts` and give it a name that feels right to you, like `src/boards/fun.ts`.